feross/run-auto/README.md

 requirements.
 Each function can optionally depend on other functions being completed first, and each function is run as soon as its requirements are satisfied.

-If any of the functions pass an error to their callback, it will not complete (so any other functions depending on it will not run), and the main `callback` is immediately called with the error.
-Functions also receive an object containing the results of functions which have completed so far.
+If any of the functions pass an error to their callback, the `auto` sequence will stop.
+Further tasks will not execute (so any other functions depending on it will not run), and the main `callback` is immediately called with the error.

-For a complicated series of async tasks, using `auto` makes adding new tasks much easier (and the code more readable).
+Functions also receive an object containing the results of functions which have completed so far as the first argument, if they have dependencies.
+If a task function has no dependencies, it will only be passed a callback.

 ##### arguments

 - `tasks` - An object.
 Each of its properties is either a function or an array of requirements, with the function itself the last item in the array.
 The object's key of a property serves as the name of the task defined by that property, i.e. can be used when specifying requirements for other tasks.
-The function receives two arguments:
+The function receives one or two arguments:
+  - a `results` object, containing the results of the previously executed functions, only passed if the task has any dependencies, **Argument order changed in 2.0**
-(1) a `callback(err, result)` which must be called when finished, passing an `error` (which can be `null`) and the result of the function's execution, and (2) a `results` object, containing the results of the previously executed functions.
+  - a `callback(err, result)` function, which must be called when finished, passing an `error` (which can be `null`) and the result of the function's execution. **Argument order changed in 2.0**
 - `callback(err, results)` - An optional callback which is called when all the tasks have been completed.
-It receives the `err` argument if any tasks pass an error to their callback.
-Results are always returned; however, if an error occurs, no further tasks will be performed, and the results object will only contain partial results.
+It receives the `err` argument if any `tasks` pass an error to their callback.
+Results are always returned; however, if an error occurs, no further `tasks` will be performed, and the results object will only contain partial results.

 ##### example